Benedict-Ik/GPACalculator/README.md

 # GPA Calculator
-This is a GPA Calculator program made via Java
+This is a GPA Calculator program made with Java

 The app has a grading system that grades scores dynamically